Dragoș Iliescu: Entrepreneurship

 Iliescu has founded and managed several businesses that focus on the applications of psychology in various settings.
 In 1999, he established D&D Research, a company specializing in market research and consumer psychology.
 In 2003, he founded Testcentral Romania, which has become the primary publisher of psychological tests in Romania.
 In 2012, he launched 42 Organizational Assessment, a talent assessment company that serves as the SHL distributor for Romania, Bulgaria, Serbia, and the Czech Republic.
 In 2016, he founded Brio Romania, which has become the primary platform for educational standardized testing in Romania.

 Research

-Dragoș Iliescu's research encompasses various topics, with a consistent focus on individual differences, including cognitive abilities and personality.
+Dragoș Iliescu's research focuses on individual differences, including cognitive abilities and personality.
 His work addresses these areas from both assessment and applied perspectives.

-He has made significant contributions to the fields of testing and assessment.
-In 2015, he served as one of the Editors of the acclaimed ITC International Handbook of Testing and Assessment, which was published by Oxford University Press.
-This publication received the American Psychological Association (APA) Division 52 Gielen Book Award.

-In 2017, Iliescu authored the book "Adapting Tests in Linguistic and Cultural Situations", which was published by Cambridge University Press.
-The volume provides a step-by-step approach to cross-cultural test adaptation and discusses the importance of adapting standardized tests to different cultural contexts.

 He was the Chair of the ITC task force that developed and published in 2023 The Test Adaptation Reporting Standards (TARES).

-In 2024 he published the book Standardized testing in education at Humanitas Publishing House.